 If an applicant lacks legal competency, the counseling session may be attended by an individual holding a power of attorney or a court-appointed conservatorship or guardianship.
 Expect both the counselor and lender to request the power of attorney, conservatorship, or guardianship documentation.

-If you’d like to find a licensed counselor in your area, you can find them at the following links.
-The lender you’re working with can also provide a list of agencies as well.
+If you’d like to find a licensed counselor in your area, you can search at the following links: